wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

-Contrasted to the linear model, we can see here that the NN was able to better handle the cases along the axis: `0 + 100` and `100 + 0` are properly categorized as a 90% + chance of being correct, for example, where the linear model marked these as more difficult.
+Contrasted to the linear model, we can see here that the NN was able to better handle the cases along the axis: `0 + 100` and `100 + 0` are properly categorized as a 90% + success rate, for example, where the linear model marked these as more difficult.

 In the following graphic, we can see what problems were genereated by the `NeuralNetTrainer` and my answers to them: